 Establishing change leaders creates a sense of ownership and accountability for the change initiative, which ultimately increases the chance of success.

-This is how you can build a culture of continuous training:
+Ways to build a culture of continuous training include:

 Download our free Post-Training Survey Questions template to start designing effective feedback programs for your organization!